We're pleased to announce these new features and updates.

 Export contact addresses to a spreadsheet

-You can now export addresses for customers and suppliers to a spreadsheet.
+You can now export addresses for customers and vendors to a spreadsheet.

-Just select the customers or suppliers from the Contacts list , choose More, then Address List.
+Select the customers or vendors from the Contacts list, select More, and then Address List.

 Add attachments to bank transfers